 At SCAD, professionals visit with students every quarter, interviewing for positions and reviewing portfolios.
 Recent visitors include representatives from Zynga, Blizzard Entertainment, Electronic Arts, Crystal Dynamics and Activision.
 Graduates have been recruited by Epic Games, Sucker Punch Productions, Firaxis Games, and many others.

 Founded in 1963, Kennesaw State University (KSU) serves more than 35,000 students enrolled in more than 150 undergraduate, graduate and doctoral degree programs.
-With 13 colleges on two metro Atlanta campuses, Kennesaw State is a member of the University System of Georgia and the third-largest university in the state.
+With 13 colleges on two metro Atlanta campuses, Kennesaw State is a member of the University System of Georgia, the third-largest university in the state, and one of the 50 largest public institutions in the country.
 Programs for aspiring game designers are offered through the College of Computing and Software Engineering, Department of Software Engineering and Game Development.

-Programs include a BS and a Minor in Computer Game Development.
-Per the school, “the program exposes students to the breadth of the field in the areas of digital media, human-computer interaction, the history and theory of gaming, game design, 2D and 3D graphics, simulation, modeling, software engineering, artificial intelligence, data structures, and algorithms.”
+Options include a BS and a Minor in Computer Game Development.
+The school says that the program “exposes students to the breadth of the field in the areas of digital media, human-computer interaction, the history and theory of gaming, game design, 2D and 3D graphics, simulation, modeling, software engineering, artificial intelligence, data structures, and algorithms.”
 Students in the program are required to select an upper-level concentration, “to ensure depth in their program of study.”
 Current options include Media-Production, Distributed-Mobile, Education-Serious, Planning-Management, and Simulation-Informatics.